open-austin/austingreenmap/CONTRIBUTING.md

-By contributing your code you agree to the following:
+By contributing to this project you agree to the following:

 I dedicate any and all copyright interest in this software to the public domain.
 I make this dedication for the benefit of the public at